The rain hadn't stopped in over a day.

 Mark narrowed his eyes.
 "Then why do they feel like a warning?"

-One of the shadows stepped forward — taller than the others, wearing a crown of broken crystal and bearing the same glyph that had appeared on Mark's hand after the Crucible.
+One shadow stepped forward—taller than the rest, wearing a crown of broken crystal, bearing the same glyph that had appeared on Mark's hand after the Crucible.

 "Return to the Vein.
 Restore what was fractured.
 The Keepers are merely children with blades.
 But what sleeps beneath this city… remembers your empire."